julik/update_hints/README.txt

 == DESCRIPTION:

-Quickly checks rubygems.org for a new version of the gem and advises the user on STDERR to install an update
+Quickly checks rubygems.org for a new version o a given gem and advises the user on STDERR to install an update

 == FEATURES/PROBLEMS: